-CalABLE is California's implementation of the Federal ABLE Act, which established a tax-advantaged savings account – like a college savings plan – for individuals with disabilities.
-Anyone can contribute to an individual's ABLE account, while earnings accumulate tax-free and withdrawals for qualified expenses are tax-free.
+CalABLE is California's implementation of the ABLE Act, which established a tax-advantaged savings account – like a college savings plan – for individuals with disabilities.
+Anyone can contribute, earnings accumulate tax-free, and withdrawals for qualified expenses are tax-free.
 Qualified expenses can include transportation, assistive technology, personal support services, and other living expenses, as well as those that help beneficiaries pursue their careers.
 Exactly what Rachel needs.

 One key advantage is that CalABLE assets don't count against the limit on personal assets for individuals who qualify for public benefits.
 Over the long term, this will allow Rachel to collect and save funds without the risk of losing her safety net as she takes steps toward financial independence.
 In the short term, she can withdraw funds to help her produce more amazing music and perform more frequently for audiences around the world.

 When I first learned about ABLE, I decided to help fund Rachel's account.
 I waited for the CalABLE launch in December 2018, and then selected GoFundMe as the fundraising platform to make it easy for friends and fans to contribute.